Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to tell a blatant lie or deceive someone.
-The phrase uses "teeth" metaphorically, as the act of lying is not physically connected to one's teeth but is an expression of deceit.
+The idiom uses "teeth" metaphorically, as the act of lying is not physically connected to one's teeth but is an expression of deceit.

 Origin: